in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-async-amazon-sqs.md

 ![](/images/arrowbi.png)
 ![](/images/aws/00-icons/iam.png)

+Here are the important things to consider about security of the SQS queue:
 - You can provide access to other AWS resources to access SQS using IAM roles (EC2 -> SQS)
 - By default only the queue owner is allowed to use the queue
 	- Configure SQS Queue Access Policy to provide access to other AWS accounts